IETF-Hackathon/mDNSResponder/README.md

 [DNS Stateful Operations](https://tools.ietf.org/html/rfc8490) and [DNS Push Notifications](https://tools.ietf.org/html/draft-ietf-dnssd-push), can be used with iOS 13 and macOS Catalina.
-Older versions of iOS and macOS do not include support for DNS Stateful Operations and DNS Push Notifications.
+Older versions of iOS and macOS will work with the Discovery Proxy, but since they do not include support for
-Older versions of iOS and macOS will work with the Discovery Proxy but they will not get immediate updates when data changes.
+DNS Stateful Operations and DNS Push Notifications, they will not get immediate updates when data changes (like services coming and going on the network).

 The client needs to be told in which DNS domains to look for services, in addition to “local”